b-harvest/Liquidity-Module-For-the-Hub/README.md

 ### 2) Liquidity Module Maintainance

-- Quickly comply with bugs, issues, PR, and minor fixes for better stability
+- Quickly comply with bugs, issues, PR, and minor fixes for better stability and security
 - Organize community discussion channel to discuss about liquidity module enhancement

 <br/>